Python List clear() Method: Remove All Items from a List

 Machine Learning PipelinesResetting sample or batch lists between training iterations

-Key Takeaways: Python list clear() Method
+Key Takeaways: list clear() method

 • It keeps the original list object intact, preserving references across the program.